stefanofa/awesome/README.md

 *   [mattermost/mattermost](https://github.com/mattermost/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle..

-*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, rolldown, and more
+*   [unjs/unplugin](https://github.com/unjs/unplugin) - Unified plugin system for Vite, Rollup, Webpack, esbuild, Rolldown, and more

 *   [rcbyr/keen-slider](https://github.com/rcbyr/keen-slider) - The HTML touch slider carousel with the most native feeling you will get.